OpenVoiceOS/ovos-ww-plugin-snowboy/readme.md

 # Training your own wake word

-You can train models online by following the instructions here [snowboy](https://github.com/seasalt-ai/snowboy) It is recomended to use the docker method for ease of use.
+You can train models by following the instructions here [snowboy](https://github.com/seasalt-ai/snowboy) It is recomended to use the docker method for ease of use.

-Mar.
-3rd, 2021